xopoww/go-raytrace/README.md

 * OpenGL 4.6 Core
 * additional dependencies for the [go-gl/glfw](https://github.com/go-gl/glfw) package

 After cloning the repository and installing all dependencies just navigate to the root folder of the repo and run `go build`.
+Help on how to use the app can be found in `controls.txt` file and via `./go-raytrace -help`.

 *The application has been tested only on Linux Mint, so any feedback on compatability is appreciated.*